Tseshongfeeshur/hei-cursors/README_en-US.md

 We recommend installing the pre-built package, so build-from-source installation steps are not provided here.
 Only the installation steps using the pre-built package are included.

 If you prefer to build and install it yourself, please use the build script located in the `sources` directory.
 That script can directly generate the theme folder.
+Arch Linux users can install the AUR package `hei-cursors-git`.

 ### Arch Linux